scality/backbeat/docs/metrics.md

 }
 ```

-### `/_/backbeat/api/metrics/crr/<location-name>/throughput`
+### `/_/backbeat/api/metrics/<extension-type>/<location-name>/throughput`

+Where `<extension-type>` can be one of the following extensions:

+- Cross-Region Replication: `crr`
+- Metadata Ingestion: `ingestion`

 This route returns the current throughput in number of completed operations per
-second (or number of objects replicating per second) and number of total bytes
+second (or number of objects replicating per second) for the specified extension
+and location name.
+In addition, for replication only, number of total bytes
-completing per second for the specified type and location name.
+completing per second for the specified location is also provided.

 Note throughput is averaged over the past 15 minutes of data collected so this
 metric is really an average throughput.